fizt656/FutureZone/README.md

 ### How It Works

 1. When the bot is started, it automatically initiates the conversation by sending a greeting message to the student.
-2. The bot introduces itself as the selected character (default is Elijah McCoy/Eli) and starts with a general check-in, asking how things are going in the student's life before transitioning to their progress.
+2. The bot introduces itself as the selected character (default is Aldwyn Blackwood) and starts with a general check-in, asking how things are going in the student's life before transitioning to their progress.
 3. Students can engage in ongoing conversations with the bot, asking questions or reflecting on their work.
 4. The bot provides guidance and prompts related to different phases of the journey.